Teach English in China

 - One to two months of vacation

-- A completion bonus equivalent to one or two months’ salary to offset the cost of return airfare after you teach for two consecutive semesters at the same school
+- A completion bonus equivalent to one or two months’ salary to offset the cost of return airfare after you complete your contract

 Meet your students

-In the fast-growing, globalized Chinese economy, English is an important pathway to success.
-You’ll be welcomed with open arms and have students who want to find out all they can – not only about English, but about Western culture as well.
+In our Teach in China – Immersion program, CIEE places teachers at public schools in China, typically at the university level, though there are also placements at the middle and high school level.
+In this role, your students will have already completed several of the English language instruction courses..
+Their levels will still vary, and it is your job to increase their language skills.
+It is possible that you will be their first foreign teacher, so you will be welcomed with open arms and have students who want to find out all they can – not only about English, but about Western culture as well.
 With so much to learn from one another, classes will be something you look forward to every day.

-CIEE places teachers in classrooms that range from kindergarten to college.
-You can request placement at a particular level and preferred location, though placements are driven by the demand for English-speaking teachers and the requirements of each host institution, so CIEE cannot guarantee that all requests will be met.
+You can request placement at a particular level and preferred location, though placements are driven by the demand for English teachers and the requirements of each host institution.

 As a lead classroom teacher, your goal will be to improve the conversational English skills of students.
 Through creative classroom exercises and educational games, your native English abilities and cultural savvy will improve the oral competence of eager Chinese students.

 There are ways to earn additional income.
 Overtime may be arranged, and those with graduate degrees or significant teaching experience can earn higher rates of pay.
-In addition, there’s a completion bonus that can be applied toward airfare if you stay two consecutive semesters.
+In addition, there’s a completion bonus that can be applied toward airfare which is usually provided when you complete your contract.